mthornton-net/mthornton-net.github.io/_posts/2024-05-07-windows-where-command.md

 ## Where vs Dir /S /B|Find /I "Whatever String"

-Now you can probably saying whats the difference between the two? from a functionality perspective its the same, but using fewer commands can make your code a bit cleaner if you can use just one command vs two if not more just to perform the same task.
+Now you are probably saying whats the difference between the two? from a functionality perspective its the same, but using fewer commands can make your code a bit cleaner if you can use just one command vs two if not more just to perform the same task.